baijiu1/pg_snapdump/README.md

 [中文版介绍](https://github.com/baijiu1/pg_snapdump/blob/main/README_zh.md)

 [pg_snapdump](https://github.com/baijiu1/pg_snapdump) is tool of transform postgrelsql data file to data.
-It can be parse data files. pg_snapdump written with C/C++ is commonly used to learn postgresql data file construct and data record recovery.
+It can be parse data files. pg_snapdump written with C/C++ is commonly used to learn postgresql data file construct and data record recovery. can be parser meta data from pg_class/pg_attribute/pg_type.